tschoolderman/Notes/digital_ocean_vm.md

 A specific file execution right can be set in `/etc/sudoers.d/90-cloud-init-users`.
 With a line such as: `<user> ALL=NOPASSWD: /bin/systemctl <action> <service>`.
 *Note: please keep in mind that this can have security implications*

+## Configuring the DNS
+Buy a domain at "Google Domains" for example.
+Follow the steps in this [tutorial](https://docs.digitalocean.com/tutorials/dns-registrars/).
+*Note: don't forget to make the adjusted nameservers active*
+Add the domain name to Digital Ocean's **networking** tab. [video1](https://www.youtube.com/watch?v=x7535H895o4) [video2](https://www.youtube.com/watch?v=d8TRPMI8lVk)
+Enter the domain name and select the project folder.
+In the next window fill in "@" for the host and select the droplet(IP) and click "Create Record".

+In your VM make sure the `server_name` of the Nginx config file is named the same as your domain.
+Get a SSL certificate with "[certbot](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal&tab=standard)" for example.
+Follow the instructions on the site and in the video.
+[Tutorial](https://www.youtube.com/watch?v=ghZXFyIyK1o)